Gelfand-Tsetlin modules: canonicity and calculations: Low rank computations

 \subsection{The case of $\gl_4$-modules}

-Finally, we include the full list of the multiplicities for the integral case of $\mathfrak{gl}_4$ at the end of the paper after the bibliography.
+\ifslfour Finally, we include the full list of multiplicities for the integral case of $\mathfrak{gl}_4$ at the end of the paper after the bibliography.
 In the interest of saving space, we don't show every single word: if a 31 or 42 appears in a word, the word where we switch these numbers has the same multiplicities in every GT module and is lower in lex-order; thus we only display words that have no such pairs.
 For example, we leave out the words 4443423231, 4443423213, and 4443243231 since 4443243213 has the same multiplicities.
 There are 259 simples in this case, so we break these into groups of 30; as the reader can see, these are on impractically large pages.
-If the reader would prefer to not have these tables in the file, download the source from the {\tt arXiv} and comment out the line {\tt \textbackslash slfourtrue}.
+If the reader would prefer to not have these tables in the file, download the source from the {\tt arXiv} and comment out the line {\tt \textbackslash slfourtrue}. \else For space reasons, we have omitted the full list of multiplicities for the integral case of $\mathfrak{gl}_4$ from this version of the paper.
+They are available in \href{https://arxiv.org/abs/2011.06029}{the arXiv version.} \fi

 Many of the features we pointed out about the $\gl_3$ table hold here with suitable modifications: \begin{itemize} \item As before, the last non-zero entry in a column is in the row corresponding to its good word. \item There are now many different possibilities for the entries in a row; we also have to account for the fact that a given word appears on several pages, so we have to consider all those rows together.
 By \cite[Cor.
-3.4]{WebGT}, these must have sum no more than $12=3!\cdot 2!$.
+2.19]{WebGT}, these must have sum which is no more than $12=3!\cdot 2!$.
 The different possibilities of the multiplicities with which a given maximal ideal can appear in the different integral simple Gelfand-Tsetlin modules, with an example of a word realizing them, are: